HoustonWeHaveABug/Nonogram/README.md

 - Row clues (same structure as for the column clues)

 If the puzzle is colored, the color is represented by an alphanumeric symbol and specified after each set (it means that the program can manage up to 62 colors).
 The separator between the set and the color is a dash.

+If one column/row is empty, the clues shall be specified as "0".